Fairfax Medical Reserve Corps

 Already a volunteer?

-- Free emergency preparedness and emergency response training
+- Free emergency preparedness and emergency response training.

-- Be a local champion: One of the special people who can help a community in crisis
+- Be a local champion: One of the special people who can help a community in crisis.

-- No medical background required
+- No medical background required.

-- Minimum of 18 years of age
+- Minimum of 18 years of age.

-- Must speak and understand English
+- Must speak and understand English.

-- Must be able to work a 12-hour shift
+- Must be able to work a 12-hour shift.

-- Is not already obligated to another emergency response role
+- Is not already obligated to another emergency response role.

-The Medical Reserve Corps Program was
+The MRC Program was created after

-which he asked all Americans to volunteer in support of their country.
-The MRC is comprised of medical and non-medical personnel who serve as volunteers
+all Americans to volunteer in support of their country.
+The MRC is

+composed of medical and non-medical personnel who serve as volunteers

-to respond to natural disasters and
+to respond to natural disasters and emergencies.
+These volunteers

-during emergencies and for ongoing
+assist communities nationwide during emergencies and for ongoing

 efforts in public health.
 The Fairfax MRC is one of more than 975

 If you want to become a MRC volunteer, but live outside Fairfax County contact the National Office of the Civilian Volunteer Medical Reserve Corps organization.